CharlyReux/recupvol/README.md

 # DE_recupVol

-During our "Data Engineering" course, we had the chance to choose a project for ourselves, as far asit had something to do with "data".
-Me and my friend chose to work on aeronautical data, our goal was to automate a webscraping algorythm to keep retieving data, and then to exploit the data retrieved in different ways.<br><br>
+During our "Data Engineering" course, we had the chance to choose a project for ourselves, as far as it had something to do with "data".
+Me and my friend chose to work on aeronautical data, our goal was to automate a webscraping algorythm to keep scraping, and then to exploit the data retrieved in different ways.<br><br>
 First, we calculated how late every plane departed and tried to correlate the weather with that delay.
 We had also retrieved the weather from the same website.